fediverse-devnet/feditest.org/content/faq/feditest/is-feditest-just-for-activitypub.md

 * with non-trivial distributed state, i.e. where just getting the (decentralized) system into the state necessary before a test can be run is not so simple.

-This is also a reason why we keep the actual tests in a different Git repository.
+This is also a reason why we keep the Fediverse tests in a different Git repository than the FediTest framework.